 Prognos consistently works in an interdisciplinary manner.
 We learn from each other, bringing together different perspectives, listening to each other and being open to different approaches and the paths and views of others.
 It goes without saying that we respect and value each other as people.
-This has been part of Prognos AG's genetic code since its foundation in 1959: Our project teams have always brought together researchers from different disciplines and age groups.
+This has been part of Prognos AG‘s genetic code since its foundation in 1959: our project teams have always brought together researchers from different disciplines and age groups.

 For us as a company, responsibility also means demanding and promoting the social commitment of teams and individuals.
-And it works: every year Prognos employees at all locations get involved in good causes - with full commitment because they choose and initiate the projects themselves.
+And it works: every year Prognos employees at all locations get involved in good causes – with full commitment because they choose and initiate the projects themselves.
 Prognos supports them organisationally and financially.
 The range of supported organisations and initiatives is huge.
-Here you can find out more about recent projects.

 Several employees are also involved in alumni or other academic networks, e.g. the Studienstiftung des Deutschen Volkes (German National Academic Foundation) or professional associations such as the Gesellschaft für Programmforschung (Society for Programme Research).